KwanLab/Autometa/docs/source/benchmarking.rst

 Using command line
 ------------------

 You can download the individual assemblies of different datasests with the help of ``gdown`` using command line.
 If you have installed autometa using ``conda`` then ``gdown`` should already be installed.
-If not, you can install is using ``conda install -c conda-forge gdown`` or ``pip install gdown``.
+If not, you can install it using ``conda install -c conda-forge gdown`` or ``pip install gdown``.

 `Example for the 78Mbp community`

 1. Navigate to the 78Mbp community dataset using the `link <https://drive.google.com/drive/u/2/folders/1McxKviIzkPyr8ovj8BG7n_IYk-QfHAgG>`_ mentioned above.
 2. Get the file ID by navigating to any of the files and right clicking, then selecting the ``get link`` option.
 This will have a ``copy link`` button that you should use.
-The link for the metagenome assembly (ie. metagenome.fna.gz) should like like this : ``https://drive.google.com/file/d/15CB8rmQaHTGy7gWtZedfBJkrwr51bb2y/view?usp=sharing``
+The link for the metagenome assembly (ie. metagenome.fna.gz) should look like this : ``https://drive.google.com/file/d/15CB8rmQaHTGy7gWtZedfBJkrwr51bb2y/view?usp=sharing``
 3. The file ID is within the / forward slashes between file/d/ and /, e.g:

 .. code:: bash